orouits/led/README.md

 addressing examples:

 ```
-# select the fisrt line only
+# output the fisrt line only
 cat file.txt | led 1

-# select block of lines from line 10 and 3 next ones (including line 10)
+# output the block of lines from line 10 and 3 next ones (including line 10)
 cat file.txt | led 10 3

-# select all lines containing abc (regex)
+# output all lines containing abc (regex)
 cat file.txt | led abc

-# for each line containing `abc` select the block of lines until it contains `def` (not included)
+# for each line containing `abc` output the block of lines until it contains `def` (not included)
 cat file.txt | led abc def

-# for each line containing `abc` select the block of 5 next ones
+# for each line containing `abc` output the block of 5 next ones
 cat file.txt | led abc 5

-# select block of lines from line 4 to a line containing `def` (not included)
+# output the block of lines from line 4 to a line containing `def` (not included)
 cat file.txt | led 4 def

-# select block of lines from 1 line after lines containing `abc` to 1 line after line containing `def` (not included)
+# output the block of lines from 1 line after lines containing `abc` to 1 line after line containing `def` (not included)
 cat file.txt | led abc +1 def +1

-# for each line containing `abc`; select the line that is 2 lines after
+# for each line containing `abc`; output the line that is 2 lines after
 cat file.txt | led abc +2

-# block of contiguous selected lines will be processed 1 per 1 (default)
+# the block of contiguous selected lines will be processed 1 per 1 (default)
 cat file.txt | led abc 10 <processor>

-# block of contiguous selected lines will be packed and processed all together (multi-line processing)
+# the block of contiguous selected lines will be packed and processed all together (multi-line processing)
 cat file.txt | led abc 10 <processor> -p

 ```

-### The processor section
+### The processor

-The processor section is composed of 1 or N functions.
-Each function is a separate shell argument.
+The processor is composed of 1 to a maximum of 16 functions applied sequentlially on each line.
+Each function is a shell argument.
+If space or some specific shell char is used in a function definition, it must be quoted or escaped.

-- `function/[regex][/arg1][/arg2]... function/[regex][/arg1][/arg2]...`
+- `function/args... 'function/a r g s...' function/args...`

-if the processor is not defined, led just output lines selected by the selector
+If the processor is not defined (i.e. no function defined), led will just output lines selected by the selector

+Each function process the current line and transform it inplace.

+#### Function syntax:

+A function allways starts by the function name and the argument separator: `function/`.
+The argument separator can be replaced by `:` instead of `/` to facilitate the usage of `/` as char data.

+The global format is `function/[regex][/arg1][/arg2]...`

+Each function has a short name and a long name
+- example:  `s|substitute`

-The `regex` is used to identify a zone where the function is applied in the line.
-It is always the first argument but can be empty.
+The first argment (arg0) is allways a `regex`.
+It is used to identify a matching zone where the function is applied in the input line.

-- if regex is empty
+- if the regex is NOT defined (empty)
     - `function/`
     - `function//arg1`
-    - the default regex is used (.*)
+    - the default regex is used (`.*`)
-    - it allows to apply the operation on the whole line
+    - the function is applied on the whole line

-- if defined
+- if the regex is defined
     - `function/Abc.+/`
     - `function/Abc.+/arg1`
-    - it allows to apply the operation on the mathing zone or first capture zone (if defined) only.
+    - the function is applied on the mathing zone only.

-- if defined with capture block (...)
+- if the regex is defined with capture block (...)
+    - `function/Abc(\w+)/`
+    - `function/Abc(\w+)/arg1`
-    - it allows to apply the operation on the first capture zone only for better context matching
+    - the function is applied on the first capture zone only (for better context matching)

-Each function has a short name and a long name
-- the argement separator can be replaced by `:` instead of `/` to solve character escaping.
+- the argument separator can be replaced by `:` instead of `/` to facilitate the usage of `/` as char data.

-Argments follows the regex.
+Arguments follows the regex.

+## Processor functions reference

-#### s|substitute function
+### Substitute function

 The `s|substitute` function allows to substitute string from a regex.